ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

 ## Why you should publish data

+  PLACEHOLDER

   TBC what should be here

 ## An Open standard